usuaero/MachUpX/How_To_Create_Input_Files.md

             "name" : (string)

             "ID" : (uint)
-                ID tag of the wing segments used for specifying which other wing segments are defined relative to it.
+                ID tag of the wing segment, used for specifying which other wing segments are defined relative to it.
 May not be 0.

             "is_main" : (bool)